 We have planned our day to arrive at Wood Spit at slack tide.
 It’s the optimal time to proceed through the entrance of Endicott Arm.
 Along the way we'll be alert for drifting icebergs, as well as occasional humpback whales and orcas.
 And no sooner do we think it — and a pod of orcas appears near the spit.
 These are resident orcas, and they are feasting on the salmon in the whirlpools caused by the great volume of water moving in and out of Endicott Arm.

-We pass the Sumdum Islands, cast aside centuries ago in the wake of the retreating Dawes Glacier, and enter Ford’s Terror in the early evening.
+We pass the Sumdum Islands, cast aside centuries ago in the wake of the retreating Dawes Glacier, and anchor just outside of Ford’s Terror in the early evening.
 One mesmerizing waterfall after another enters our view, cascading down the side of the mountains and cliffs.
 Glacier Bear slowly glides through the water, hugging oh-so-closely to the steep granite walls.
-We settle into a small cove nested within Ford’s Terror, surrounded by massive ridges cloaked in mist-covered rainforest.
+We settle into a small cove nested near Ford’s Terror, surrounded by massive ridges cloaked in mist-covered rainforest.
 It’s an idyllic paradise.

 Our evening anchorage provides a great opportunity for a quiet paddle in the turquoise-blue waters, and a tasty dinner of Black Cod.
 We’re swinging slowly in front of a delightful waterfall.
 Black bears often visit the area near our anchorage, grazing on the abundance of berries in the meadows, and fishing for salmon in the streams.
 With each passing day, the wonder and amazement builds.
 Such anticipation for each unfolding day.
 What’s in store for tomorrow?